106abd/Blood-Donation-Statistic-Viewer/README.md

-<h1> Blood-Donation-Statistic-Viewer </h1>
+<h1> Blood-Donation-Statistic-Viewer Web Application </h1>

+<h2> Description </h2>
   A place where blood donors can view the statistics of their donation as well as general statistics about all logged blood donations.
 This website was built using a WAMP stack.